 U.S. Bank Account Options for Foreign Sellers

-Most use WorldFirst (or similar options) to move their money from Amazon back to their home country, which saves approximately 50% in fees.
+Most use Payoneer (or similar options) to move their money from Amazon back to their home country, which saves approximately 50% in fees.
 However, this does not provide a U.S. business debit card, or the ability to do an ACH pull.

 Foreign sellers need to set up several additional steps to have success when selling in the U.S.

 As a foreign seller on an e-commerce platform such as Amazon, it is your responsibility to collect and remit sales tax in the states where you have nexus.

 There are several sales tax remitting companies that have software to automate this process.
-BUT in order for them to automate the process, you MUST have a US bank account for an ACH (automatic withdrawal).
-If you do not have a US bank account, you will have to manually file your own sales tax returns, or work with a company or tax firm that allows you to wire your sales tax and file on your behalf.
+BUT for them to automate the process, you MUST have a U.S. bank account for an ACH (automatic withdrawal).
+If you do not have a U.S. bank account, you will have to manually file your own sales tax returns or work with a company or tax firm that allows you to wire your sales tax and file on your behalf.

-Since profits, is the key to any business, having a U.S. bank account for your business, you will save about $1K PER MONTH when it comes to remitting sales tax to 30 or more FBA states.
-That equates to $12K PER YEAR in savings!
-Simply having a U.S. bank account will save you a fortune in profits over the next few years.
+Since profits, is the key to any business, having a U.S. bank account for your business, you will save about $300 to $800K PER MONTH when it comes to remitting sales tax to 30 or more states where you have economic nexus (example a Shopify seller who passed sales transaction thresholds or transactions).